viadeo/kasper-framework/doc/source/manual/Metrics.rst

 This **MetricRegistry** has to be set up in one or several Metrics reporters.

-The framework defines by default an SLF4J reporter with log level set to DEBUG, through the **Platform** class logger, publishing metrics every 20 seconds.
+The framework defines by default an SLF4J reporter with log level set to TRACE, through the **Platform** class logger, publishing metrics every 20 seconds.

 You can override or augment this configuration in your own **PlatformConfiguration** (see :ref:`Configuration`),